D4Ngo/dango/README.md

 ### The other best thing you could do
-The other thing you could do is  make a one page .html (Also note its better to put any css styling or js code in the same file itself) do the following steps to send a PR for merging you file with the main project.
+The other thing you could do is  make a one page .html (Also note its better to put any css styling or js code in the same file itself) do the the steps given in contributng to send a PR for merging you file with the main project.

 P.S you could also add the link to your section part of the members or we could do it